 The second half is more serious, which is helpful in many ways – less trying to gauge the tone, and more opportunity for Harbour to let rip with the big, versatile performance we came for.
 Michael’s grip starts to loosen under the weight of his family’s sheer vileness and a series of revelations about his late mother.
 But even as his sanity starts to fray, he remains resolutely saner than his siblings and father - he is sensitive, and inquisitive, and lets the horror of the world get to him; the others are virtually machines, free of empathy, locked into their own horrible world views.

 Still, the play remains pretty queasy.
 What are we to think about the fact Michael tries to kill his dad multiple times?
 What is Rebeck trying to say about society via these truly horrendous, irredeemable people?
 Once ‘Mad House’ stops trying to be funny it pitches into emotional territory so vertiginously nihilistic that it’s difficult to even see what it wants to say beyond screeching PEOPLE ARE AWFUL in your face, again and again.

 That’s not entirely true: we never doubt Michael is a decent sort.
 But Rebeck manoeuvres him into incredibly dicey ethical territory by the end, and rather than pull out a killer conclusion she just kind of abruptly stops the story without revolving things.
-Akiya Henry’s Pam is the other spot of light, resolutely decent and caring, even if it feels like she’s drawn as a bit of a wise Black person trope.
+Akiya Henry’s Lillian is the other spot of light, resolutely decent and caring, even if it feels like she’s drawn as a bit of a wise Black person trope.
 ‘Mad House’ has an absolutely tremendous cast who were never not going to be able to carry this off.
 But ultimately you’re left with a play that doesn’t know if it wants to be ‘Hamlet’ or ‘Clybourne Park’, and suffers as a result.